 Oregon Governor Kate Brown became the first openly bisexual governor when she was appointed to the position in 2015.
 She became the first elected openly bisexual governor after the 2016 elections.

-Check out our Milestones page to learn more about LGBT+ women breaking barriers throughout history.
+Check out our Milestones page to learn more about LGBT+ women breaking political barriers.

 On average, women enter elected office at an older age than men.
 Looking at the 113th Congress, the average age for a member to take their oath of office was 46.7 years old for men but 50.2 years old for women.
 For the 112th Congress, the average ages for men and women to take office were 46.3 and 49.5 years old, respectively.